AI Governance for Boards: Strategy, Risk & Compliance

 What’s evolving for boards

-UK regulatory stance: outcome-focused supervision across sectors with ICO data-protection guardrails; legislation and institutional roles have been under active review into 2025.
+Canadian regulatory stance: focuses on outcomes across sectors with privacy guardrails; legislation and institutional roles have been under active review into 2025.

 Customer operations: AI assistant drafts responses; human approves; logs retained; KPI: first-contact resolution; guardrails: DPIA + explanation templates for escalations.
-(ICO + NIST).
+(Canadian privacy laws + NIST).

 Product development: Model cards, red-team tests, bias checks before launch; board reviews risk exceptions quarterly (ISO 42001 + NIST Govern/Manage).